WPCloudDeploy Documentation

 • When malware has been detected (if Maldet is installed)

-Over time additional alerts will be added.
+Over time additional notices will be added.

 • Email